Charles Kensington Salaman: Compositions

 A religious man, many of Salaman's compositions are musical settings of religious texts.
-His settings of "Ein Keloheinu" for the Shabbat morning service, and "Hari'u" for the wedding service, are still used in British synagogues.
+His settings of "Ein Keloheinu" for the Shabbat morning service, and "Hari'u" for the wedding service, are still used in British synagogues, with many of his compositions and arrangements being included in The Voice Of Prayer And Praise.
 Salaman also adapted "He that Shall Endure to the End" from Mendelssohn's Elijah as a setting for Psalm 93 (Adonai Malakh), sung on most Friday nights in the Sabbath eve service of the London Spanish and Portuguese Jewish community.
 He composed and arranged in 1858 the choral and organ music for the psalms and service of the synagogue of the Reformed Congregation of British Jews.

 In his later years he made an annual custom of publishing a song on his birthday.
 He produced more than 200 songs, to texts by Horace, Catullus, Metastasio, Byron, and others.
 He composed a funeral march in memory of Victor Hugo, which was performed at the Albert Hall, and released a comic opera, Pickwick, in 1889.